hlissner/emacs-hide-mode-line/README.md

 ## Install

-`hide-mode-line` will be available on MELPA soon.
+`hide-mode-line` is available on MELPA.

 `M-x package-install hide-mode-line`